VGE - Vertical Grading Editor

 User input is as follows:

-Table: inputs are as follows Station Type in a station Specified Crossfall % Type in a crossfall value Note: the software will interpolate crossfall values between the chainages in the table Sort Sorts the station values in the table from lowest to highest, using the Start Station column.
+Table: inputs are as follows Station Type in a station Specified Crossfall % Type in a crossfall value Note: the software will interpolate crossfall values between the stations in the table Sort Sorts the station values in the table from lowest to highest, using the Start Station column.

 Step 3 - Apply Slope and Elevation Adjustments

 Adjustments Raise/lower the calculated elevation or reverse slope for calculation Height Adjustment Toggle ON if a height adjustment should be added to the calculated elevations.
-Type in a value to raise/lower (+ raises the PI's) the calculated elevations.
+Type in a value to raise/lower (+ raises the PVI's) the calculated elevations.

 Reverse Slope Toggle ON to reverse the calculated/defined slope values and apply this to determine the calculated elevations.
 Station Range Start Station Apply from start station End Station Apply to end station Active Untick to deactivate (not apply) the control.
-OK Apply the inputs and exit the form Cancel Exit without applying changes Reference Civil Points Click on this option to create IPs from Civil Points.
+OK Apply the inputs and exit the form Cancel Exit without applying changes Reference Civil Points Click on this option to create PVIs from Civil Points.

 User input is as follows:

 Start Station Apply from start station End Station Apply to end station Point Group Select a Point Group containing Civil Points.
-Grade (%) Using the elevation of the Civil Point, apply the specified Grade to calculate the PI elevation.
+Grade (%) Using the elevation of the Civil Point, apply the specified Grade to calculate the PVI elevation.
 Elevation Shift Type in an elevation change to apply to the calculated Civil Point elevation.
 Max.
 Offset Type in a maximum offset (measured perpendicular to the current String) to search for Civil Points to apply.
 Active Untick to deactivate (not apply) the control.
-OK Apply the inputs and exit the form Reference Constraint Click on this option to create IPs at a constraint as defined in the design data form.
+OK Apply the inputs and exit the form Reference Constraint Click on this option to create PVIs at a constraint as defined in the design data form.
 Form displays as follows:

 User input is as follows: